 Also in the Bluff View Arts District, the two-acre River Gallery Sculpture Garden overlooks the Tennessee River and features a permanent collection of sculptures, evolving exhibits, and a formal garden and meditation area.
 The River Gallery Sculpture Garden is recognized by both the International Sculpture Center and the Smithsonian Institution’s Archives of American Gardens.

 After your artistic immersion, enjoy lunch at Community Pie.
-A locally owned and operated restaurant and bar, Community Pie serves handcrafted Neapolitan style wood-fired pizza, homemade Milk & Honey gelato, and a full bar with 40 beers on draft.
+A locally owned and operated restaurant and bar, Community Pie serves handcrafted Neapolitan style and New York style pizza, homemade Milk & Honey gelato, and a full bar with 40 beers on draft.
 Enjoy open-air dining as you watch the world go by through garage doors that open onto the sidewalk.

 Your next stop is Sculpture Fields at Montague Park, a 33-acre, world-class international sculpture garden.
 A dramatic backdrop of Lookout Mountain makes the park a picturesque outdoor art museum, while the ever-evolving sculpture display makes the park a valuable cultural attraction and educational resource.
 Montague Park complements the Hunter Museum’s collection of American works and mid-sized or smaller pieces by showcasing global art and large-scale works.